deshrit/SimpleRegression/README.md

-# CurveFitting
+# SimpleRegression
-An arduino library for calculating single variable linear, parabolic and exponential regression using least square method.
+An arduino library for calculating single variable linear, parabolic and exponential regression using least square estimation.